Disaster tourism

-Disaster tourism is the practice of visiting locations at which an environmental disaster, either natural or man-made, has occurred.
+Disaster tourism is the practice of visiting locations at which an environmental disaster, either natural or human-made, has occurred.
 Although a variety of disasters are the subject of subsequent disaster tourism, the most common disaster tourist sites are areas surrounding volcanic eruptions.

 Opinions on the morality and impact of disaster tourism are divided.
-Advocates of disaster tourism often claim that the practice raises awareness of the event, stimulates the local economy, and educates the public about the local culture, while critics claim that the practice is exploitative, profits on loss, and often mischaracterizes the events in question.
+Advocates of disaster tourism often claim that the practice raises awareness of the event, stimulates the local economy, and educates the public about the local culture, while critics claim that the practice is exploitative, profits on loss, and often mischaracterize the events in question.

 Motivations

 An article by Smartertravel defines the motivations present in individuals practicing disaster tourism.
 Attraction is typically derived from personal connection in a social, academic or cultural essence.
 Another population of visitors hope to aid in providing relief to the affected areas—some directly through volunteer work and some indirectly through donations.

 Other visitors have no connection to the site or the event, but happen to be there as tourists and visit those places as part of their sightseeing.
 A common example of this is tourists who come to Italy to sightsee in Rome and end up visiting Pompeii and its neighboring cities without initially intending to do so.